soumicshahriar/zap-shift-delivery-system-client/README.md

-# 🚚 Delivery Management System
+# 🚚 Delivery Management System- Zap-shift

 A complete parcel delivery platform featuring **Admin**, **Rider**, and **User** dashboards with real-time tracking, role-based authentication, parcel management, analytics, and a modern UI built using React, TailwindCSS, Firebase, and more.